Cell phone migration in South Africa: The benefits of migrating to 4G

 The plea gained traction and prompted the Competition Commission Data Market Inquiry, leading to a report which gave recommendations on how to combat the issue of expensive data charges.
 However, despite a reduction in cost, major operators cited that a delay in spectrum allocation meant they couldn’t reduce fees as significantly as they would like.

-Noting the growing challenges around the digital divide, Trustonic has developed a solution that improves the affordability of 4G and 5G enabled smartphones, while reducing delinquency risk and enabling mobile operators to say ‘yes’ to more customers.
+Noting the growing challenges around the digital divide, Trustonic has developed a mobile risk management solution that improves the affordability of 4G and 5G enabled smartphones, while reducing delinquency risk and enabling mobile operators to say ‘yes’ to more customers.

 How Trustonic Helps